 A mole is 4 to 7 inches in length with paddle-shaped feet and prominent digging claws.
 It has an elongated head and snout, small eyes, and no external ears.
-The short black-to-brownish-gray fur has no grain, which allows the mole to move easily forward and backwards in the tunnels.
+The short black-to-brownish-gray fur has no grain, which allows the mole to move easily forward and backward in the tunnels.

 It digs characteristic volcano-shaped hills in the lawn.
-The tunnels are dug at a rate of 18 feet per hour and can add 150 feet of new tunnels in lawn each day.
+The tunnels are dug at a rate of 18 feet per hour and can add 150 feet of new tunnels in the lawn each day.
 Moles are expert diggers that will consume up to 60 to 100% of their body weight in insects, grubs, and earthworms each day.
 This equates to a 5-ounce mole eating 50 pounds of its prey in a year.

-Poisons are usually the first method that a homeowner thinks of, but is not necessarily the best choice.
+Poisons are usually the first method that a homeowner thinks of but is not necessarily the most effective or best choice.
 Poisoned gummy worms or pellets with an active ingredient of bromethalin may be inserted in an active tunnel, but they may pose a hazard to humans and pets and may possibly enter the wildlife food chain.
 If poison baits are left in place, they have the potential of being washed into water sources.
 When using any type of poison or chemical, carefully read and follow the label instructions.

 Trapping is one of the most successful ways to get rid of moles.
 There are several different types of mole traps, such as harpoon, impaling, choker, pitfall, or scissor-jawed available on the market.
 Traps should be placed over an active tunnel and are the most effective in the fall and winter months.
 Snap traps, such as a mousetrap baited with peanut butter, are ineffective in catching moles.
 Moles are solitary animals, so ridding the landscape of one or two moles will make a big difference.